“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 What Is the Value of Trust?

-What was your first perception of trust?
+What was your first understanding of trust?

-It’s such a simple word, yet we throw it around so easily.
-Sometimes we use it with sincerity—honor, love, gratitude.
-Other times, we use it as a tool for manipulation.
-The question remains: what is the true value of trust?
+It’s a simple word, yet we use it constantly.
+Sometimes with sincerity, honor, love, gratitude.
+Other times, it becomes a tool for manipulation.

-I believe trust begins in childhood, shaped by our environment and the morals passed down to us—whether from parents, grandparents, or deeply rooted generational beliefs.
-But what happens when these beliefs are outdated?
-What happens in a society where chaos is normalized, manipulation is subtle, and betrayal is practically institutional?
+I believe trust begins in childhood, shaped by our environment and the morals passed down to us, parents, grandparents, and deeply rooted generational beliefs.

 Trust requires vulnerability.

-It’s faith—faith that someone won’t hurt you, won’t betray you, won’t tarnish your character.
+It’s faith… faith that someone won’t hurt you, won’t betray you, won’t tarnish your character.
 In a world obsessed with reputation and status, trust can feel fragile, even transactional.

 “Trust is knowing the trash will be taken out.”
 (Adult 82 years old)